cruickshankrpc/SPACEINVADERS/README.md

 Please enjoy on GitHub Pages [here](https://cruickshankrpc.github.io/project-1/).

 #### Controls
-- Press the START button
+- Press the START button.
 - Move the spaceship LEFT (<-) and RIGHT (->) using the arrow keys.
 - Hit SPACEBAR to shoot.